open-AIMS/ADRIA.jl/README.md

 ADRIA also includes a simplified coral ecosystem model to allow exploration of outcomes as a result of intervention decisions made across a wide range of possible future conditions.

-Scripts showcasing example usage are found in the `examples` directory.
+Usage is demonstrated in the [documentation](https://open-aims.github.io/ADRIA.jl/stable/usage/getting_started/)

 ## Quick start